-There are so many fashion rules most of us grew up hearing and have accepted as style truths over the years.
+There are so many basic fashion rules most of us grew up hearing and have accepted as style truths over the years.
 We want to challenge those rules.
 Some of them limit what you can do with your wardrobe, while others promote buying more clothing or accessories in order to create outfits that abide by the “rules”.
-As a sustainable fashion brand, we want to help you do more with less clothing, so keep reading to find out the fashion rules you can ignore from now on!
+As a sustainable fashion brand, we want to help you do more with less clothing, so keep reading to find out the outdated fashion rules you to break from now on!

 As 2020 has become the year of the sweatsuit, we’re hoping this outdated fashion rule can finally be retired.
 Comfortable, stylish, and versatile, what’s not to love.
 One of the easiest ways to look stylish in sweats is by wearing a well-made, matching set.
 This makes the outfit look much more elevated and put-together.
 Another option is pairing joggers with a blazer and loafers for a comfortable, effortlessly cool look.

-This is one of the most well-known fashion rules, so have you ever wondered where it came from?
+This is one of the most well-known and outdated fashion rules, so have you ever wondered where it came from?
 According to a Time article, one explanation is that in the early 20th century, Labour Day marked the end of summer and vacationing, “You’re back in the city, back at school, back doing whatever you’re doing in the fall — and so you have a new wardrobe.”
+Do we really need to have a fully separate wardrobe for different seasons?
+We think not.
+Checkout our blog posts, “How to Layer Your Winter Clothes in the Spring'' and “How to Layer your Summer Clothes in Winter” for tips on getting more wear out of your wardrobe.
 However, another explanation is that the rule was created to serve “old-money élites with a bulwark against the upwardly mobile.”
 According to Valerie Steele, director of the Museum at the Fashion Institute of Technology, “It [was] insiders trying to keep other people out,”.

 Regardless of the origin of the “no white after Labour Day” rule, there is no need to follow it anymore.